python/cpython/Doc/library/stdtypes.rst

    removed.
 The *chars* argument is a binary sequence specifying the set of byte values to be removed - the name refers to the fact this method is usually used with ASCII characters.
-If omitted or ``None``, the *chars* argument defaults to removing ASCII whitespace.
+If omitted or ``None``, the *chars* argument defaults to removing ASCII :term:`whitespace`.
 The *chars* argument is not a prefix or suffix; rather, all combinations of its values are stripped::